 - Anti-thyroid drugs reduce thyroid hormone production.
 These are usually prescribed for no more than 1 to 2 years.
 For some people, normal thyroid function will continue after the drugs are stopped.
 For most people, additional treatment will be required.

 - A large dose of radioactive iodine may be given to destroy most or all of the thyroid gland, reducing hormone levels and eliminating the symptoms of hyperthyroidism.
 In some cases, this therapy is not adequate to cure Graves disease and may need to be repeated.
-Over time, the thyroid gland may have decreased function and the person may develop hypothyroidism though this may not develop for many years.
+Over time, the thyroid gland may have decreased function and the person may develop hypothyroidism, though this may not develop for many years.
 Because of this, those who have been treated may need to be monitored.

-Sometimes surgery is performed to remove the thyroid gland.
-Once the thyroid has been removed or destroyed, the patient will need to take thyroid hormone replacement medication.
+- Sometimes surgery is performed to remove the thyroid gland.
+Once the thyroid has been removed or destroyed, the person will need to take thyroid hormone replacement medication.

 Most of the eye problems associated with Graves disease decrease as the hormone levels are lowered, but some may require further action.
 For more about treatment, see the Related Pages section.